...what's dis ting do 'gain?

 - The mere fact that Luffy came up with the concept of Gear Second (increasing his bloodflow to provide nutrients faster) by himself despite being generally dumb says something.

 - Luffy and Zoro aren't dumb so much as really, really dense.
 Even outside of fighting they have their moments of being really smart (such as Zoro coming up with a plan to avoid being fooled by Mr. 2's ability).
+And while Zoro doesn't have the common sense to realize that doing things such as going for a swim in a Winter Island while naked is a bad idea, he can be surprisingly wise at times, on subjects such as taking responsibility for your decisions and the importance of respect between leaders and their followers.

 - Some would say that Genma Saotome, of Ranma ½, is one of these.
 For most of the series, he's basically a lazy coward who refuses to handle his own fights or take any responsibilities for his actions, and whose shown/mentioned training regimes tend to be ridiculous at best and outright dangerous at worst.
 The casual person would thus be inclined to believe that Ranma got as good as he did despite Genma, not because of Genma.
 And then, every so often, he pulls off a feat of actual skill or a moment of genuine insight and brilliance that amazes everyone, in the series and out.